crev-dev/cargo-crev/README.md

 *Proofs* are stored and published in personal repositories for other people to use.

-They can be also included in a relevant source code itself through submiting a PR to the original project.
+They can be also included in a relevant source code itself through submitting a PR to the original project.

 `crev` collects *Proofs* from different sources, and builds a personalized web of trust.